NU-CEM/rp_creator/README.md

 Multiple n-values will create a "disordered" Ruddlesden Popper structure.

 ⭐ Creates material in a high-symmetry tetragonal structure.
 ⭐ After creating you must relax the atom positions **and** lattice parameters to find equilibrium structure.
+Do not enforce symmetry.
 ⭐ You may also want to use the `rattle` option to allow for distortions to lower symmetry.
 ⭐ Can be saved any structure format supported by [ASE](https://wiki.fysik.dtu.dk/ase/).
 ⭐ Can be created as conventional or primitive cell.